Nazirul Naim

-Nazirul Naim bin Che Hashim (born 6 April 1993) is a Malaysian professional footballer who plays for Malaysia Super League club Kuala Lumpur City as a left-back.
+Nazirul Naim bin Che Hashim (born 6 April 1993) is a Malaysian former professional footballer who played as a left-back.

-Born in Kuala Kangsar, Nazirul has earned an early education at Clifford Secondary School in Kuala Kangsar before he furthered his study in Bukit Jalil Sports School and began his football career there.
+Born in Kuala Kangsar, Nazirul has earned an early education at Clifford Secondary School, before moving to Bukit Jalil Sports School and beginning his football career there.
 Nazirul later progressed through the national youth set-up in Harimau Muda B and Harimau Muda A.

 Club career

 Harimau Muda

-Born and raised in Kampung Sayong Lembah, Kuala Kangsar, Nazirul was absorbed into the Harimau Muda B programme squad when he was 17 years old.
+Born and raised in Kampung Sayong Lembah, Kuala Kangsar, Nazirul was absorbed into the Harimau Muda B squad when he was 17 years old.
 They were competing in the Malaysia Premier League.
 Earlier he was part of the Bukit Jalil Sports School team who has won the President Cup in 2010.

 The following year Nazirul started playing for Harimau Muda A. They were competing in the Malaysia Super League as he made 14 league appearances during his season debut.
 In 2012, the team joined Singaporean S.League.
 Nazirul made 17 appearances in the 2012 S.League season.